livz/livz.github.io/_posts/2017-07-17-using-tokens-in-Ubuntu-with-pgp.md

 $ pkcs11-tool --module /usr/lib/libeToken.so --init-pin --login
 ```

-> **Note!** For both PUK and PIN, no comlexity requirements are enforced, allowing for weak pins.
+> **Note!** For both PUK and PIN, no complexity requirements are enforced, allowing for weak pins.
 The only requirement is that its length should be greater than 3.
 Supposedly brute-forcing the token should be impossible.